nextdoc/ai-tools/README.md

 - `-d, --directories`: Comma-separated list of directories to scan for changes & reload before running tests (optional)
 - `-p, --port-file`: Path to the file containing the nREPL port (default: ".nrepl-port")

+The --directories option is useful if some of your sources fail to reload cleanly using tools.namespace.

 ## Usage

 The task is intended to be used with AI coding agents as a test runner.

-Add this text to your agent instructions...
+If using a coding agent that uses markdown to know about the test runner, add this text to your agent instructions...

 ```
 Run tests using this command `bb nrepl:test -n <fully qualified test namespace>`

-Optionally specify directories to reload: `bb nrepl:test -n <namespace> -d src,test`
 ```

 Ensure the REPL in your project is started.